 While we, as an auto accident lawyer Brookhaven GA trusts, have attempted to cover the basics of common forms of supplemental automobile coverage, it’s important to understand that every automobile accident is unique.
 The individual facts and circumstances of your particular crash may affect your liability or ability to recover funds to make yourself and your property whole.
 When involved in an accident with an uninsured or underinsured motorist you should always feel free to contact a qualified legal professional to discuss your case and protect your rights.

-Thanks to our friends and contributors from Butler Tobin for their insight into uninsured, underinsured, and medical payments coverage.
+Thanks to our friends and contributors from Butler Law Firm for their insight into uninsured, underinsured, and medical payments coverage.